 More into It

 Domestic violence is no longer defined by physical abuse only.
 It is rather physical violence or force, forced sexual conduct, emotional, verbal or psychological abuse.
-Stalking, domination or controlling behavior, threatening, provoking fear are also domestic violence.
-The actions, abusing someone regardless of being intentional or not are considered domestic violence.
+Stalking, domination or controlling behavior, threatening, provoking fear are all also domestic violence.
+The action of abusing someone, regardless if it is intentional or not, is considered domestic violence.

 There are ways through which you can protect and stand against it.
-If you are a victim of these kinds of abusive actions you can file for a Domestic Violence Restraining Order.
-This is a no-contact order that means it will stop your abuser from contacting you.
-This order is also about firearm ownership stipulations, temporary financial support and can even order the abuser to move out of the house.
+If you are a victim of these kinds of abusive actions, you can file for a Domestic Violence Restraining Order.
+This is a no-contact order which legally stops your abuser from contacting you.
+This order also involves firearm ownership stipulations, temporary financial support and can even order the abuser to move out of the house.

-A Domestic Violence Restraining Order also enforces custody arrangement for children.
-If domestic violence still is not calmed down after filing the order, you are able to press another charge against your abuser and the judge will issue a criminal protective order.
+A Domestic Violence Restraining Order also enforces a custody arrangement for children.
+If the domestic violence still has not calmed down after filing the order, you are able to press another charge against your abuser and the judge will issue a criminal protective order.

 Come to Handley Law Center.
-We will help you with the top family law attorneys in Oklahoma City.
-We know while filing for domestic violence you are in a traumatized state.
-We would support you as much as you want and assure a good life ahead.
+We will help you and be the top family law attorneys in Oklahoma City.
+We know when filing for domestic violence charges, you are in a traumatized state.
+We will support you as much as you need and assure you a safe future.